 - Pumps handling flammable fluids with an operating temperature above the auto-ignition temperature or 260°C (560°F) whichever is less or,

 - Pumps handling light hydrocarbons with a vapor pressure greater than 3.5 kg/cm² at 38°C (100°F) or with a discharge pressure in excess of 35 kg/cm² or

 - Compressors in flammable vapor service.

-Equipment adjacent to cooling towers should be located at sufficient distance downwind as determined by each season’s prevailing winds from cooling towers, to minimize detrimental effect during fog creating seasons.
+Equipment adjacent to cooling towers should be located at a sufficient distance downwind as determined by each season’s prevailing winds from cooling towers, to minimize detrimental effects during fog-creating seasons.

 The location of cooling towers with respect to roads should be considered carefully as the fog created under certain conditions of temperature and humidity presents a serious driving hazard.
 If necessary, roads should be provided on both sides of critically located cooling towers; public highways should be located at min.
 45 m from cooling towers.